Eating out in Hayle

 Just moments from the sea at the lighthouse end of the beach sits The Rockpool Beach Café.
 Its laid‑back atmosphere and sand dune surroundings makes this boho café a go to lunch spot, serving up fresh seafood, pizzas and beach bites that you can eat in or take to the beach.
 They also have a sandy back garden, and host live music and open‑air cinema events throughout the year.

 A social hub in the centre of Hayle, Salt is the place to go after a day on the beach.
 Rock up with sandy toes straight from the sea into this laid back, friendly diner, where you can tuck into modern continental food with a Cornish twist.
-Sample monkfish and tiger prawn skewers, an antipasti sharing platter or simply a cold beer as you soak up the beach life aura of this much-loved bar.
+Sample monkfish and tiger prawn skewers, an antipasti sharing platter or simply a cold beer as you soak up the beach life aura.